labujaber1/cycle-colours/readme.txt

 == Further description ==

-Cycle Colour is a WordPress plugin that allows administrators to manage and set a schedule to cycle through selected style files containing colour palettes, or colours for any div with a class or id.
+Cycle Colours is a WordPress plugin that allows administrators to manage and set a schedule to cycle through selected style files containing colour palettes, or colours for any div with a class or id.
 All settings and controls are available from a dedicated admin page — no block insertion or frontend editing required.
 A testing schedule of 1 minute is available but not recommended for live sites.
 Changes are seen on a page load as the styles are merged